atenliao/phase-2-project-front-end/README.md

 ### Project Name: Supper Pizza Web
-restarant users can post their pizzas in on the web to show pizzas' photo and characteristic ingredients to customes,User can add and edit any pizza in website.
+Restarant users can post their pizzas on the web to show pizzas' photo and  characteristic ingredients to customes; however, User can add and edit any pizza in the website, and anyone could read its infomation
 In the website app, you can use a form we provided to post any pizza you like.
+After your posting, you also can delete it or edit it whenever. please have a fun to play the webside.

 ### Installation Instruction